JonasGrundler/techradar/README.md

 * Category: A more technical driven distinction - like frameworks, tools, languages, ...
 * Topic: A fine granular distinction

+Note that we call categories (Clusters) within the visualization.

 ## Usage
-Start with `java -jar target/techradar-latest.jar`.
+Start with `java -jar target/techradar-latest.jar <filename>`.\
+If no filename is provided, a sample is loaded (part of the jar file).

 ### Basic features usage
 __b__ : play animation : black whole (animated when pressed)\